sanoj3008/bigdata/README.md

 ### Assignment 3 (.ass3)
 The solution is implemented in Tasks.scala.
 All test cases are successfully executed.

-Just one addition: For task 5 I provided two possible solutions.
+Just one addition: For task 3 and 5 I provided two possible solutions.
 I don't know, if the improved one is permissible.

+### Assignment 4 (.ass4)
+The solution is implemented in the provided scala files.

+Exercise 1 writes its solution into the specified file.
+To run in your environment, just change the value of `PATH_TO_CSV`.
+The whole implementation if fully commented.

+Exercise 2 has the same structure as in Assignment 3.
+All test cases are successfully executed.